 Common injuries include back pain, herniated discs, broken bones, joint damage, spinal cord injuries, soft tissue issues, amputations, and traumatic brain injuries.

-We are a work injury law firm in Scottsdale, Arizona.
-At Amar Esq.
-PLLC, we focus on providing effective trial lawyer and litigation abilities to ensure your voice is heard.
+We are a work injury law firm in Scottsdale, AZ.
+At our office, we focus on providing effective trial lawyer and litigation abilities to ensure your voice is heard.
 Whether your matter settles or ends up at trial in front of a jury, we strive to regain the quality and enjoyment of life you deserve.
-At Amar Esq.
-PLLC, our Scottsdale workers’ compensation attorney can help you get the medical care you need to return to work or to maximize your health.
+Our work injury attorney can help you get the medical care you need to return to work or to maximize your health.
 We fight to properly classify your injuries and to get you every dollar of lost wages you deserve.
 Our law firm contest every effort by the employer and the employer’s insurance company to force you back to work too soon.
-For caring help, please call us at 480.802.8232 or complete our contact form to make an appointment.
+Call 480-802-8232 to schedule a free consultation.